Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 [Continue with enhanced security authentication](#server-side-applications)

-<aside class="note">By default, Ecwid uses **Default User Authentication** process so you can start working on your application's tab right away without using server side.
-If you need your app to be switched to **Enhanced Security User Authentication**, please [contact us](/contact) and we will update your app.</aside>
+<aside class="note">By default, Ecwid uses <strong>Default User Authentication</strong> process so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to <strong>Enhanced Security User Authentication</strong>, please <a href='/contact'>contact us</a> and we will update your app.</aside>

 ## App authentication